First steps

 To create a Push notification, go to Messages menu → Notifications section and click the Push tab.
 For more info on Push notifications building, click here.

-Creating and running a script (on example of "Abandoned cart" script)
+Creating and Running a Script (on example of "Abandoned cart" script)

 To initialize script in the system, you have to transmit the abandoned_cart event to the system when user added goods to his cart.
 To do this, add the following code line up to closing tag to the addresses collecting script (push-token) of your clients: